 Contractors who negotiate or effect settlement of insurance claims, in any way, are in violation of the law and may be prosecuted accordingly.
 This practice known as UPPA (Unauthorized Practice of Public Adjusting) is also potentially harmful to insureds’.
 Without the necessary education and training an unlicensed practitioner may unwittingly misinterpret coverage provisions within an insurance policy and cost the insured hundreds or thousands of dollars in claim settlements.
 The policyholders’ responsibilities following a loss are very specific and must be adhered to or settlement may be jeopardized.
 Contractors do not hold the necessary bonds or liability insurance that provides that if an error or omission is made during adjustment of the claim, that financial recourse is available to the consumer.

 Avoid any contractor that purports to adjust or negotiate your insurance claims.
-If you feel that you need help in dealing with your insurance company following a property loss, seek out an experienced licensed insurance professional (such as a licensed public insurance adjuster) or attorney who can successfully adjust and negotiate your claim.
+If you feel that you need help in dealing with your insurance company following a property loss, seek out an experienced licensed insurance professional (such as a licensed public residential insurance adjuster) or attorney who can successfully adjust and negotiate your claim.